takatz28/HOMeR-Hardware-OMR/README.md

 # HOMeR: Hardware Optical Music Recognition
 For a complete description of the overall design, click [here].

+## Abstract
-From the Abstract section of the thesis "Hardware/Software Co-design of an Optical Music Recognition System":
+From the thesis "Hardware/Software Co-design of an Optical Music Recognition System":

 > The objective of the project presented herein is to provide a co-design approach to the general optical music recognition (OMR) framework.
 The proposed system aims to be the first step towards a full-fledged hardware implementation of a music recognizer.